getsentry/sentry-docs/src/collections/_documentation/accounts/saml2.md

 Sentry provides a generic auth provider for [SAML2 based authentication](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language), which allows Owners of a Sentry organization to manually configure any SAML2-enabled IdP system.
 Documented below are the general steps for integration.

 {% capture __alert_content -%}
-SAML2 SSO requires an Enterprise Plan.
+SAML2 SSO requires a Business or Enterprise Plan.
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"